Politics BA Honours

 Studying for a politics degree will help you to understand and think critically about political events, the interplay of domestic and international politics, how resources and power are distributed in society; how decisions are made; and why political systems develop in the ways that they do.

 You'll study political concepts, ideas, values and institutions, and explore the relationship between political theory and practice.
+You will explore the relationship between political theory and practice and be introduced to processes of policy-making at various levels of governance.

 Our graduates go on to work in a range of sectors, including the Civil Service, government, NGOs, international organisations, think tanks, teaching and research.